-- Meet with the Senior Director of the Student Advising Center.
-You may be referred to other student supports. - Complete an official Withdrawal form available from the Office of the Registrar or by emailing advising@johnson.edu and meeting with your advisor.
+- Meet with an Advisor in the Student Advising Center.
+You may be referred to other student supports. - Complete an official withdrawal form available from the Office of the Registrar's website: www.johnson.edu/registrar or by emailing advising@johnson.edu and meeting with your advisor.